 It’s hard to keep paying $2,500 per month for SEO when that little voice in your gut keeps saying that it’s not working.

 It’s hard to spend $1,000 per month on something that one of your business-owner buddies tells you he’s getting for $199 per month.

 It’s difficult to see why you should pay money to track your advertising and marketing when your budget is minuscule.

 But the key statement here is “when you’re new to the world of data-driven marketing.”

 Business owners that have embraced analytics don’t have nearly as difficult a time testing new advertising and marketing strategies.

 They don’t use their gut intuition to measure the results of the money they spend on SEO.

-They don’t listen to their (idiot) business owner friends that say that PPC is a waste.
+They don’t listen to their (idiot) business owner friends who say that PPC is a waste.

 They put accurate tracking in place (yes, even if they have to pay for it out of their tiny budget), they test, they gather a meaningful amount of data, and then—and only then—do they make decisions.

 You can argue with me about how you’re different; how you’re unique … or you can start being data-driven and meet me on the beach this summer (although do me a favor and leave your banana hammock at home).